ivpn/unlinked-access/services/token/README.md

-## Manifest Generation Service
+## Token Generation Service
-`generator`
+`token`

-The Manifest Generation Service creates comprehensive, signed lists of all valid tokens along with their associated subscription properties.
-These manifests serve as the authoritative source of subscription information for mailX and other applications.
+The Token Generation Service is responsible for creating secure, non-linkable tokens that allow IVPN users to authenticate with mailX without revealing their identity.
+This component interfaces directly with the Hardware Security Module (HSM) to ensure that the cryptographic operations remain secure and tamper-resistant.

 Key responsibilities include: